Search This Blog

 When I first heard Babylon's Burning I was knocked out by the sound.
 It belts along at a fabulous pace.
 And that guitar bit.
 Oh yeah and the siren.
 It's all so bloody exciting.
 Punk bands making the Top Ten.
 England was the place to be.
 Then again there didn't seem to be much action on the live circuit.

 Not long after I went to see this punk film from the USA.
 Not a doc.
 It's called Times Square.
-About a girl who runs away from hospital and forms a band.
+About a girl who runs away from the hospital and forms a band.
 There's this scene where she's running down the street trying to get away from who or what I don't know.
 Babylon's Burning plays.
 Made me like the film probably more than I should of.

 Sunday, January 29, 2012